AlfiRam/gem5-partial-counterlight-reprod/doc/README.md

 For example, the Makefile is configured so you can just use `make build` as an alias for `scons build/X86/gem5.opt -j6`.
 This configuration is specific to my needs, but you may choose to adjust this Makefile for something that suits you more.

 Run `make` or `make help` to see the full list of commands provided.

+## Points of Interest

+See [Points of Interest](poi.md) for information on where are good places to look for certain aspects of coding.